 Have an offer

-In most shopping sites, they clearly splatter products on sale on their pages.
+Most shopping sites, clearly splatter products on sale on their pages.
 Notice that the original and discounted prices are usually in big, red, bold letters.
 Making people feel that they won over you by buying something that used to be worth so much more is effective in making them decide that your product is a deal.
-Make a limited time offer and sticking to it.
+Make a limited-time offer and sticking to it.
 Otherwise, you run the risk of being untrustworthy.
 Adding a free offer in return for an email address, like a free eBook, video course, checklist, coupon code, etc. will also boost conversion.

 Make it Easy to Use

 The best way to make it easy for customers is to have all the information they would need upfront.
 In case that is not possible, make sure that the necessary information like product details and calls to action are clearly visible on the page.
-Use contrasting colours to make sure they stand out.
-(Read more: Why Does Your Website Need a Good UI Design?)
+Use contrasting colors to make sure they stand out.

 Research & Keep Iterating